static-frame/arraykit/doc/articles/dta.md

 * `AK_CPL_New`
 * `AK_CPL_Free`
 * `AK_CPL_resize`
-* `AK_CPL_AppendField`
 * `AK_CPL_AppendPoint`
 * `AK_CPL_AppendOffset`

 In the conversion phase, a CPL exporter is used to convert the line to an array of a specific type.
-When reading from the stored bytes, utility functions advance and reset a "current" position.
+When reading from the stored bytes, utility functions advance and reset the current position in the buffer, as well as the current index in the offsets.

 * `AK_CPL_CurrentReset`
 * `AK_CPL_CurrentAdvance`

-Given the current position, utility functions can return types.
+When converting bytes to C types, given the current CPL positions, utility functions are implemented to return types.
+The `AK_CPL_current_to_int64`, `AK_CPL_current_to_uint64`, and `AK_CPL_current_to_float64` functions prepare pointers to call the lower level `AK_UCS4_to_int64`, `AK_UCS4_to_uint64`, and `AK_UCS4_to_float64` functions, respectively.

 * `AK_CPL_current_to_bool`
 * `AK_CPL_current_to_int64`
+* `AK_CPL_current_to_uint64`
 * `AK_CPL_current_to_float64`

+The outermost interface to convert a CPL to an array is `AK_CPL_ToArray`; this function branches to type-specific private functions based on dtype, provided either directly (via a `dtypes` function passed to `delimited_to_arrays`) or via a `type_parser` on the CPL.
 These methods use various techniques to convert CPL field bytes to C values that can then be directly written to a pre-sized array buffer, offering excellent performance.

 * `AK_CPL_to_array_bool`
 * `AK_CPL_to_array_float`